gu-fan/vue-edge-check/README_EN.md

 Two Propery `$isEdgeLeft` 和 `$isEdgeRight`，
 Means left edge and right edge of page

-can be used to define class or components
+can be used to define class in components

 import and use
 ````javascript